dthaler/iftype-reg/draft-thaler-iftype-reg.md

 4. Transmission values {{ifType}} have often been allocated as part of ifType allocation, but no guidance exists about whether a requester must ask for it or not, and the request form has no such required field.
-   As a result, IANA has asked the Designated Expert to answer this, but no relevant guidance for the Designated Expert has been documented.
+   As a result, IANA has asked the Designated Expert to decide for each allocation, but no relevant guidance for the Designated Expert has been documented.
 This is discussed in {{transmission}}.

 5. Various documents and registries say to submit requests via email, but a web form exists for submitting requests, which has caused